DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

     - **Fuzz Testng**: is a specialized dynamic testing technique that provides many different, and sometimes invalid types of input to software to stress its limits and find previously undetected flaws.
 It is imited to detecting simple vulnerabilities.
     - zzuf is a fuzzing tool thats tests web browsers ability to handle unexpected data
     - Fuzzers are tools that are designed to provide invalid or unexpected input to applications, testing for vulnerabilities like format string vulnerabilities, buffer overflow issues, and other problems.
-        - Mutation (Dumb) Fuzzing Takes previous input values from actual operation of the software and manipulates (or mutates) it to create fuzzed input.
+        - 🔔Mutation (Dumb) Fuzzing Takes previous input values from actual operation of the software and manipulates (or mutates) it to create fuzzed input.
+It uses bit flipping and other techniques to slightly modify previous inputs to a program in an attempt to detect software flaws.
-        - Generational (Intelligent) Fuzzing Develops data models and creates new fuzzed input based on an understanding of the types of data used by the program.
+        - 🔔Generational (Intelligent) Fuzzing Develops data models and creates new fuzzed input based on an understanding of the types of data used by the program.
     - **Interface Testing**: assesses the performance of modules against the interface specifications to ensure that they will work together properly.
 Interfaces to be tested include
       - Application Programming Interfaces (APIs)
       - User Interfaces (UIs)